xmaydin/xmaydin/README.md

 ### Let me tell you about myself!
-I have been working actively for 4 years as a full-fledged developer.
+I have been working actively for 4 years as a full-stack developer.
 I am a person who has adopted the continuous development of himself and aimed to use the latest technologies.

 In my work, I assist clients and companies in all areas from design to software.
 I like to design light but powerful, distributed but synchronized and beautiful but effective systems.
 Besides, I help with system designs, databases, security, servers, optimization.